751.1 Preliminary Design

 These types of projects can be broken into four general categories:

-- Overlaying an existing bridge as part of a roadway overlay project.
+- Adding a wearing surface to an existing bridge as part of a roadway overlay project.

 - Rehabilitating and/or redecking an existing bridge as a stand alone programmed project.